Emerante Morse: Musical and dance career

 De Pradines went to Washington, D.C. in 1941 as a featured singer and dancer in a troupe led by Lina Mathon-Blanchet.

 After her return to Haiti, de Pradines performed in a regular concert series at the Rex Theater in Port-au-Prince.
 She often sang renditions of traditional vodou songs, "then a novelty in Haitian social life".

 De Pradines sang Vodou songs in Creole on the radio when it was dangerous to do so, and was the first Haitian singer to sign a recording contract with a record company.
 She married Richard M. Morse, a Latin-American scholar and writer from the United States who she met while studying in New York with Martha Graham.
 Her albums were released internationally, including by Smithsonian Folkways in the United States.

 At a young age, de Pradines was a student of Martha Graham.
 Between 1978 and 1981 Emerante de Pradines Morse taught dance classes in the Athletic Department of Yale University.
 There, her students learned modern Graham technique as well as Haitian dance.
 Affectionately known by her Stanford students as Emy Morse, she choreographed several dance productions such as "Carnival!" for which she designed the costumes.
 Emerante De Pradines Morse made the costumes herself with the assistance of one of her students, Harvetta Silvarya Strozier, whom she taught how to make her designs out of fabric, raffia, ribbon, and other materials - without using purchased patterns.

 At Stanford University, Emy Morse was the epitome of beauty and physical fitness.
 In her late fifties and early sixties, she showed her students how to do all of her warm-up dance steps and stretches as well as every choreographed step and routine whether simple or complex.
 She stressed the importance of elegant movement and demonstrated in minute detail how such was to be done.

-Whether conducting a dance class, choreographing an extracurricular dance production, or observed elsewhere around the campus of Stanford University, Emerante De Pradines Morse always carried and expressed herself with the utmost grace and elegance.